vildocompany/vildocompany.github.io/_pages/data analysis.md

 ## Cross Referencing Features
 Having analysing and gaining insights from the selected features, it is important to then cross referencing the findings across features.
 This way it is possible to gain more insights and find out relationships between insights.

-First to check is `PreferredOrder Category`, analysing this feature didn’t give enough information on why users tend to churn more if they prefer to order on certain category.
+The feature that needs to be cross-referenced is 'Preferred Order Category' with other features.
+Analysing this feature didn’t give enough information on why users tend to churn more if they prefer to order on certain category.
 1. Preferred Order Category vs. Cashback Amount
 ![PreferredCat Cashback]({{ site.url }}{{ site.baseurl }}/assets/images/prefcatcashback.png){: .align-left}
 -	Average cashback amount on ‘Mobile Phone’ category is very close with the average cashback amount of users with churn tendency (148.98	and 144.21 respectively).